 As a marketer it is likely that you live and breathe your campaigns and business offerings, and therefore it is a good idea to get the feedback and opinions from your customers.

-By definition a call to action should encourage just that, an action.
-Ensure that it is not buried within a large block of text and special care and attention should be given to font size, color and position.
-It is advisable to test subtle changes and tweaks, or even run two landing pages simultaneously and analyse results i.e. conversions – this is split testing in its simplest form.
+By definition a call to action should encourage just that; an action.
+Ensure that it is not buried within a large block of text.
+Special care and attention should be given to font size, color and position.
+It is advisable to test subtle changes and tweaks, or even run two landing pages simultaneously and analyse the results – this is split testing in its simplest form.